LGBTQ migration: Santiago

 Santiago was an unaccompanied minor from Honduras.
 He arrived at the U.S.-Mexico border, and a coyote, a human smuggler, helped him cross at sixteen.
-He identifies as a gay male and received counseling when he entered school in the US.
-In Honduras he was harassed and experienced violence from his father after he found out he was gay.
-His father called him slurs while his mother would continually defend Santiago.
-She then got abused by her husband for standing up for Santiago.
+He identifies as a gay male and received counseling when he entered school in the U.S. In Honduras he was harassed and experienced violence from his father after he found out he was gay.
+His father called him slurs, while his mother would continually defend Santiago.
+She was then abused by her husband for standing up for Santiago.
 He found the worst treatment at school in Honduras.
 He was sexually abused by a male educator who forced him to perform sexual acts.
-His abuser stated that if he told anyone, he would kill his family.
+His abuser stated that if he told anyone, he would kill Santiago's family.
 The abuse continued for a year.
 He was afraid his father would find out and beat him up, so he fled Honduras.
 He experienced similar sexual coercion by the coyote.
 He indicated that he was touched and forced to perform oral sex.
 Santiago was reunited with a maternal Aunt who was living in the US.
 He does not feel comfortable in disclosing his identity, a gay undocumented youth, as he fears he will find abuse and harassment.
-Santiago found additional unease in high school in the US because he overheard students say slurs to each other.
+Santiago found additional unease in high school in the U.S. because he overheard students say slurs to each other.

 Yaqueline

 Yaqueline is a trans unaccompanied minor from El Salvador who migrated at sixteen.
 She came out as transgender to her parents at fourteen, and they disowned her.
 She was sex trafficked by gang members within El Salvador and then into Mexico.
-Yaqueline escaped from the gang’s control and migrated to the U.S. and immediately turned herself into the border patrol agents.
+Yaqueline escaped from the gang’s control, migrated to the U.S., and immediately turned herself in to the border patrol agents.
 She disclosed her identity and notified the agents that if she returned to El Salvador, she would be in danger.
 In doing so, she believed the law would protect her.
 Yaqueline found that border patrol was being forceful with her when they took her into state custody.
 Despite telling authorities that she identifies as a girl, she was held in with young men.
 Yaqueline recounted that the agents took her clothes off to examine her body and laughed at her.
 She was left humiliated.
 She did not find the protection she believed she was going to receive in custody due to her disclosure.
 She eventually gained legal protection and obtained papers.
 She found that after she acquired legal status, she began to feel more comfortable disclosing her trans identity to her peers.